 Now as the Executive Chair, Kim serves as a link between New Belgium’s highly competent and engaged management group and its Board of Directors.
 She continues to champion foundational aspects of New Belgium that make it a business role model with fresh thinking about progressive business practices and the marketplace of the future.
 Kim works to represent New Belgium, speaking with brewers, business people and legislators about the power of progressive business to make positive change in the world.
 Kim and her two sons launched the New Belgium Family Foundation in 2013 as a way to continue to express their commitment to social and environmental impact through mission-aligned investing and philanthropy.

 Mariah's background is in sustainable investment research, shareholder activism, and non-profit/small business financial management.
+She has also tried her hand at farming, starting a farm-to-table catering business, and designing sewing patterns.
 She earned her BA in International Studies and Environmental Studies at Colby College in Waterville, ME.
-Mariah resides in beautiful Boulder, CO where she enjoys mountain biking, skiing, hiking, and gardening with her family.

 Paul Hudnut is director of Colorado State University’s Global Social & Sustainable Enterprise MBA program and teaches entrepreneurship and strategy classes.
 He has been an independent director at New Belgium Brewing Co. since 2006.
 In addition to his work with New Belgium and CSU, Paul serves on the board of Watsi, the Intermountain West Funders Network, and 10.10.10, and as an advisor to the Center for Collaborative Conservation and Bohemian Impact Investments.